ProfessorX737/mingw64_opengl_vscode_setup/README.md

    "program": "${workspaceFolder}/app.exe",
 ```

-Doing ctrl-F5 should render a rectangle to a opengl window.
+Clicking on main.cpp to make the file "active" then doing ctrl-F5 should render a rectangle to an opengl window.